kevinponce/keivnponce-blog/content/blog/using-routes-in-active-record/index.md

 date: "2019-08-07T22:12:00.121Z"
 tags: ["ruby"]
 header: { type: 'icon', bgColor: '#DE3F24', icon: 'ruby' }
+description: How to use routes in side of rails active record model
 ---

 Some times in rails you need to render the path in the model.